alpeasie/azl-benchmark-deploy/docs/task1.md

 </div>

+### Your goal
-**2. Your goal for this task:** Use the Configurator App to configure the server `AzLHOST1` and connect it to Azure.
+Use the Configurator App to configure the server `AzLHOST1` and connect it to Azure.

 ## Detailed Instructions